-In the national model, it is further assumed that after mid-2021, the rate at which uncircumcised males aged 10-14 get circumcised reverts to the average of the annual probabilities estimated over the period from mid-2015 to mid-2020 (i.e. before the impact of COVID-19).
-In the provincial versions of the Thembisa model, we adopt a similar approach, calculating the average rate of male uptake of MMC in the 10-14 age group over the period from mid-2015 to mid-2020 and assuming that this is the average rate that applies from mid-2021.
-These rates that apply after 2021 are shown in Table 6.4.
-Rates of MMC over the 2015-20 period having been highest in Limpopo and Mpumalanga, and lowest in the Western Cape and Northern Cape.
+In the national model, it is further assumed that after mid-2022, the rate at which uncircumcised males aged 10-14 get circumcised reverts to the average of the annual probabilities estimated over the period from mid-2017 to mid-2022.
+In the provincial versions of the Thembisa model, we adopt a similar approach, calculating the average rate of male uptake of MMC in the 10-14 age group over the period from mid-2017 to mid-2022 and assuming that this is the average rate that applies from mid-2022.
+These rates that apply after 2022 are shown in Table 6.4.
+Rates of MMC over the 2017-22 period having been highest in Limpopo and Mpumalanga, and lowest in the Western Cape and Northern Cape.